RobotLeopard86/CacaoEngine/docs/manual/addresses.md

 Worlds are where your game takes place.
 They are stored separately from assets, but may reference them.
 Loading a world will often trigger asset loading as well.
 World discovery will fail if the world is not in the proper location.

 Their addresses use the type prefix `w`, and the identifier is the name of the world.

-## Components
-Component classes are stored in game binaries and made accessible to the engine via the identification hook.

-Their addresses use the type prefix `c` and the identifier is simply the component class name.